Heather Burke: Career

 In her earlier life, Burke found an interest in the area of archaeology and pursued it as a PhD.

 After completing her PhD, Burke worked in consulting archaeology, having previously taught briefly at the University of New England.
 She was subsequently employed within the archaeology program at Flinders University, where she is currently a professor.

 From 2011 to 2015, she was the co-editor of the journal Australian Archaeology.

 Burke has called for improving graduate programs in archaeology to better prepare students for positions outside of academic research.
 Together with Claire Smith, in 2004 she published the first edition of The Archaeologist's Field Handbook, a standard manual for teaching archaeological field methods, which was revised and expanded for a second edition in 2017 (the latter published with Michael Morrison).
 Burke and Claire Smith were recipients of the 2004 Vice Chancellor's Award for Excellence in Teaching (Team Award).

 As an archaeologist, Burke spends her time in laboratory-based classes, lecture-based classes, helping students design research projects, or spending long periods of time in various parts of Australia.
 Burke spends a significant portion in the field, searching for and recording artefacts and sites, excavating sites, and recording contemporary oral histories about why places are important to people today.

+Burke starred in the 2022 SBS documentary, "The Australian Wars", to present her knowledge on the frontier wars in early Australian history.